javascript-tutorial/lt.javascript.info/1-js/01-getting-started/1-intro/article.md

 # JavaScript įvadas

 Pažvelkime kuo ypatinga JavaScript kalba, ką mes galime su ja padaryti ir kokios kitos technologijos gali būti naudojamos kartu.
-Let's see what's so special about JavaScript, what we can achieve with it, and what other technologies play well with it.

 ## Kas yra JavaScript?